HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/update_content_items.md

   -   **Media**
     -   Image

-  >**Important notes:**<br>
+!!! important
-  > -   When using content on a page made with the HCL Design Studio, the selected content item should have a workflow assigned to it and should be in Published state.
-Content that is in Draft state is not searchable for selection in the Design Studio (Beta).<br>
+    -   When using content on a page made with the HCL Design Studio, the selected content item should have a workflow assigned to it and should be in Published state.
+Content that is in Draft state is not searchable for selection in the Design Studio (Beta).
-  > -   We recommend that you do not move or update the workflow state of content items that are in use in site pages in Design Studio to Published state.
+    -   We recommend that you do not move or update the workflow state of content items that are in use in site pages in Design Studio to Published state.

 ## Edit a content item in a Design Studio (Beta) page